 NAVIGATING THE WEBSITE TO LOCATE CONTENT

-Three methods to effectively and efficiently locate information on our website.
+Three methods to effectively and efficiently locate information on our website are to BROWSE, SEARCH, & FIND.
 They may differ a bit depending on the device being used.

 On this iPhone device display we see the Home page.
 You can return to this page by clicking on LRPC HOME.
 This control is always located both here in the header menu, and also in the footer menu, shown later.